tomastrajan/grunt-ngsrc/README.md

 angular.js source files to be injected as script tags into your `index.html`

-#### IMPORTANT - Ensure correct order of generated script tags for source files
+#### IMPORTANT - Ensure correct order of generated script tags

 > In angular.js we define modules with their dependencies (other angular.js modules) and then we add controllers, services, directives (etc ...) to those existing modules.
 These modules and components are usually defined in their respective source files.
-Order of script tags referencing angular.js source files in index.html is important because of how angular's dependency injection works.
+Order of the script tags referencing angular.js source files in index.html is important because of angular's dependency injection mechanism.
-If they are referenced in incorrect order there will be errors that you are referencing module which is not available.
+If they are referenced in incorrect order there will be errors that you are referencing module which is not yet available.

 ```js